 Does Sand Help With Soil Drainage?

 Figuring out what kind of soil to use for your plants can be challenging sometimes.
-After all, the properties of the soil can mean the difference between a plant thriving and dying.
 Do you want to try using sand to help your soil drain better but don't know if it will work?
 We did the research to bring you the answer.

 Cropped image of man digging sand with a shovel for garden, Does Sand Help With Soil Drainage?